 Radon is a naturally occurring, radioactive gas that escapes when uranium in the soil decays.
 Radon becomes concentrated in a home, school or workplace as it seeps through cracks in the foundation or other natural openings in a structure.
 Breathing contaminated air in an enclosure over an extended period of time can cause serious health issues including lung cancer.
-Per the Environmental Protection Agency (EPA), a home that measures above 4.0 pCi/L (picocuries per liter) should be mitigated for radon.
+Per the Environmental Protection Agency (EPA), they recommend homes that measure 4.0 pCi/L or higher have a radon mitigation system installed.

 - Radon is responsible for over 20,000 deaths annually.

 - Radon is the #1 cause of lung cancer in non-smokers.